MiloWical/ApacheCamelTest/README.md

 This results in 2 problems:

 1. The regex fails to match the string so `autoConfigurable` is `false`, resulting in all of the component configurations being `null`.
 That causes the automatic URI-based component injection to fail.
+(I.e., when you try to auto-configure the Pulsar component with the topic URI `persistent://localhost:6650/public/default/outbound-topic` it breaks because of the compound namespace `public/default`.)

 2. If it were to proceed, the parser "figures out" that there are too many match groups for the regex.
 It gets to the end of the string and backtracks, assigning groups 2-4 in a recursive manner.
 Since the `'/'` character _is_ a match for the `.+` pattern, it assigns that character to that match group at the root of the recursion tree incorrectly.